-‘The Swan’ by John Gould Fletcher is a three stanza poem which is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
+‘The Swan’ by John Gould Fletcher is a three-stanza poem which is made up of one set of six lines, or a sextet, and one set of seven lines, or septet, and one set of eight lines, or octave.
 Just as each stanza of this piece contains a different number of lines, each conforms to a separate rhyme scheme.
-A reader should note a number of lines in this work which do rhyme or are repeated.
+A reader should note a number of lines in this work that do rhyme or are repeated.

-A few examples include, line three of stanza one and line three of stanza two, which both end with the word, “water.”
+A few examples include line three of stanza one and line three of stanza two, which both end with the word, “water.”
 Another example is the rhyme which is found in the last stanza at the end of lines four and eight, “dim” and “him.”
-As well as the rhymes, “stride,””divide,” and “beside” also found in the last stanza.
-You can read the full poem here.
+As well as the rhymes, “stride”, ”divide,” and “beside” also found in the last stanza.

 Summary of The Swan

-In the first section of the poem the speaker begins by describing a creature, the swan, which is only named in the sixth line of the poem.
-The swan is living amongst a “bronze,” autumn landscape which contains numerous beech trees dipping their branches into a body of water.
+In the first section of the poem, the speaker begins by describing a creature, the swan, which is only named in the sixth line of the poem.
+The swan is living amongst a “bronze,” autumn landscape that contains numerous beech trees dipping their branches into a body of water.